readthedocs/ethicalads.io/content/posts/2024-best-performing-ads-by-conversion-type.md

 description: As a marketer, should your ads link directly to a lead-gen form?
 Produce a gated resource like a webinar or ebook?
 Or go for the long sale and link to a blog with details about your product?
 tags: advertisers, marketing, data-exploration
 authors: David Fischer
-image: /images/posts/2024-cookieless-advertising.jpg
+image: /images/posts/2024-ad-conversion-type-billboard-image.jpg
-image_credit: <span>Created with <a href="https://openjourney.ai/" title="creepy ad targeting, invasive advertising, personalized advertising, ads that know what you think, ads that follow you around the internet, watercolor style">OpenJourney</a></span>
+image_credit: <span>Created with <a href="https://chatgpt.com/" title="advertising that knows what you think, billboards, future in an art sketch or watercolor style">ChatGPT</a></span>

 Digital marketing is all about generating conversions,